-Many expats who rent a home in the Netherlands, think they have fewer rights than Dutch tenants.
-Landlords and real estate agents sometimes consciously give that impression, for example by saying that expats do not have tenant protection.
+Many expats who rent a home in the Netherlands believe that they have fewer rights than Dutch tenants.
+Landlords and real estate agents sometimes deliberately create that impression, for example by saying that expats “don’t have any tenancy protection anyway.”
 That is not correct.

-The tenancy law attorneys of Arslan Advocaten explain which rights expats have, when tenant protection applies, and how you can defend yourself against unjust behavior from landlords.
+The tenancy law attorneys at Arslan Advocaten explain which rights expats have, when tenancy protection applies, and how you can defend yourself against unjustified actions by landlords.

-Tenant protection means that a tenant cannot simply be evicted and that the landlord must adhere to strict rules when terminating the rent.
+Tenancy protection means that a tenant cannot just be evicted and that the landlord must adhere to strict rules when terminating the lease.

-In the Netherlands, the tenant is well protected.
+In the Netherlands, the tenant strongly protected.
 This also applies to expats, regardless of their nationality or residency status.

 -